homezcx/reef/AzureBatchReadMe.md

 java -cp lang/java/reef-examples/target/reef-examples-{$REEF_VERSION}-SNAPSHOT-shaded.jar org.apache.reef.examples.hello.HelloReefAzBatch
 ```

-Due to current limitation of implentation, HelloReefAzBatch client is not supported unless client is running in one of Azure Batch node.
+**Warning:** Due to a limitation of the current implementation, HelloReefAzBatch client is not supported unless the client is running on an Azure Batch node.

 ## Running HelloREEF on Azure Batch using .NET

-### NOTE

-Only windows VM is supported.
+**Warning:** Only Windows VMs are supported.

 ### How to configure REEF .NET on Azure Batch

-Like running in REEF.
-Java on Azure Batch, an example is provided in [HelloREEF.cs](https://github.com/homezcx/reef/blob/master/lang/cs/Org.Apache.REEF.Examples.HelloREEF/HelloREEF.cs).
+Like running [REEF on Azure Batch using Java](#How-to-configure-REEF-Java-on-Azure-Batch), an example is provided in [HelloREEF.cs](https://github.com/homezcx/reef/blob/master/lang/cs/Org.Apache.REEF.Examples.HelloREEF/HelloREEF.cs).

 ### How to run REEF .NET on Azure Batch